AlexSzklarski/Case-Study-3/README.md

 ## Environments

 The `environments` folder is where each module gets its actual values.
-Rather than hardcoding values inside the modules themselves, the environment configurations pass in the required variables.
+Rather than hardcoding values inside the modules themselves, the environment folder passes the required variables.
 This keeps the modules generic and reusable while the environment layer handles deployment values.

 ---